lthole/Ethos-Status-widget/README.md

 - If the the source value is below threshold1 but above threshold2, then State 2 will be displayed.
 - If the source value is below threshold2, then State 3 will be displayed.

-You can define the text and background color for all 3 states.
+You can define the text, the background color for all 3 states, and now also the text color.

 The default thresholds of +50.0 and -50.0 are fine for showing the status of a 3 position switch, which has values of +100%, 0% and -100%.
 If you select a 2 position switch, button or Logic Switch as the source, the middle state 2 will be ignored.
 If you select a telemetry sensor as the source, the thresholds can have values between +1000.0 and -1000.0

-In my example I used Pot3 as the source.
-Its value can be seen as the centre slider in the screenshots.
+In my example I used Pot2 as the source.
+Its value can be seen as the S2 slider in the screenshots.

 There is a debug mode so that source and threshold values can be checked.